1. Before You Decide

 Decide if you are more flexible in your choice of project or your travel period.
 Due to the reason that we support also our small projects sustainably, the capacity of many projects is limited.

 Tip: Do not just settle for one particular project.
-It is already enough to know in which country you would like to go and in what field of social work you would like to engage yourself.
+It is already enough to know in which country you would like to go and in what field of social work you would like to engage yourself in.

 Our tip: use the following points as a checklist for your interview with your program coordinator or check, if you have been informed sufficiently by email and information sheets about all listed points.